elmiko/elmiko.github.io/_posts/2016-01-22-choice-of-tooling.markdown

 configurations are quite simple currently.
 I don't have much more than NERDTree and a handful of color schemes and language syntax highlighters.
-So, if you run something like [Eclim](http://eclim.org/) , this may not as easy.
+So, if you run something like [Eclim](http://eclim.org/) , this may not be as easy.
 If you do use something as complex as Eclim, and this technique works well, please let me know!.

 Have fun, and happy hacking =)